aurorawalberg/astro-blog/src/content/blog/implementing-react-hook-form-with-nextjs-14-and-server-actions.md

   });
 ```

 Then let's add the form labels and inputs.
-Our form will allow us to submit a joke to the database.
+Our form will allow us to submit a joke to a database.
 We will be using the `register()` method to register the inputs.
 We will also be using the `isSubmitting` and `isValid` variables to disable the submit button when the form is submitting or invalid.

 ```tsx
   return (